pythonpune/readit/README.rst

    or
    $ readit -e

-10. Show all Tags available in database
+10. Show all Tags available in the database

 .. code-block:: bash